SCOREC/polyMPO/README.md

 ## Perlmutter CPU Build Instructions

-Following the approach described for the CPU, below are the environment and build scripts needed for building on the CPU.
+Following the approach described for the GPU, below are the environment and build scripts needed for building on the CPU.